jeebonAI/frontend/architecture.md

-# Jiboni Frontend (Dioxus)
+# Jeebon Frontend (Dioxus)

-The frontend application for Jiboni - a modern, secure, and platform-independent Personal Assistance and Communication Tool (PACT) built with Dioxus and Rust.
+The frontend application for Jeebon - a modern, secure, and platform-independent Personal Assistance and Communication Tool (PACT) built with Dioxus and Rust.

 ## Project Structure